• Dr. Sheila Self

 Director of Public Safety

 Chief James Bell is a founding member of the Behavioral Intervention Team and has been active in violence prevention throughout his career.
 Within the police department he has made it a priority of the University Police to improve the prevention and response to domestic violence and sexual assault.
-In 2016 he was awarded the Oklahoma Excellence in Action against Domestic Violence Law Enforcement Officer of the Year.
+In 2016 he was awarded the Oklahoma Excellence in Action Against Domestic Violence Law Enforcement Officer of the Year.
 Chief Bell received his Bachelor of Science and Master of Science degrees in Criminal Justice from Northeastern State University.
 Chief Bell is an instructor in several in-service police courses and is an adjunct instructor in the University’s Criminal Justice Department.
-He serves on the Cherokee County Child Abuse Task Force and the County Coordinated Community Response to Domestic Violence.
+He serves on the Cherokee County Child Abuse Task Force and the County Coordinated Community Response to Domestic Violence Team.
 Chief Bell was named a NSU Centurion in 2024.

 • Joshua Rader